jlg373/RepData_PeerAssessment1/PA1_template.md

 ```

 These are both larger than the previous mean and median estimate.
 Imputing missing data increases the total number of steps per day.
+This is because most of the missing data was for entire days.

 ## Are there differences in activity patterns between weekdays and weekends?